stanley-gu/standardsCh/chapter.md

 The success of the ontology approach has led to dizzying number of different ontologies, the sheer number which may create an obstacle to integration.
-OBO (<http://obofoundry.org>) was created in 2001 to address this issue by serving as an umbrella body for the developers of life-science ontologies.
+OBO (<http://obofoundry.org>) [@smith2007obo] was created in 2001 to address this issue by serving as an umbrella body for the developers of life-science ontologies.
 The key principles behind OBO ontologies are that they must be *open* and *orthogonal*.
 Onotologies within OBO are *open* in the sense that its usage should be available without any constraints or licenses, and new applications may build upon OBO without restriction.
-Ontologies within OBO are *orthogonal* such that vocabulary is non-overlapping with other ontologies [@smith2007obo].
+Ontologies within OBO are *orthogonal* such that vocabulary is non-overlapping with other ontologies.

 ### Model Annotations